 It is fairly easy to understand what depth of the product mix will mean.
 Where length and width were a function of the number of product lines, the depth of the product mix is the total number of products within a product line.
 Thus if a company has 4 product lines and 10 products in each product line, than the product mix depth is 10.
 It can have any variations within the product for form the product line depth.

 Products line consistency in product mix

 The lesser the variations between the products, the more is the product line consistency.
 For example, Amul has various product lines which are all dairy related.
 So that product mix consistency is high.
 But Samsung as a company has many product lines which are completely independent of each other.
 Like Air conditioners, televisions, smart phones, home appliances, so on and so forth.
 Thus the products mix consistency is low in Samsung.

 Let us take an example of P&G as a company and understand product mix.
 This will be not be a precise example and all product line of P&G might not be taken into consideration.
 But the example will help you understand product mix within an organization.

 Detergents – Arial, Arial oxyblue, Ariel bar, Tide, Tide naturals, Tide bleach, Tide plus.

 Shampoos – Head and shoulders, Head and shoulders anti dandruff, Pantene, Pantene damage repair, Pantene pro-v

 In the above example the following can be learned about the product mix of P&G

-Product mix consistency – High as both are bathroom products.
+Products mix consistency – High as both are bathroom product line.